tomkelly111/Snap-Call-Coaching/README.md

 - All photographs were provided by [Pexels](https://www.pexels.com/)
 - Instruction on how to make navbar links "active" was provided by Will Howell on [Stack Overflow](https://stackoverflow.com/questions/39639264/django-highlight-current-page-in-navbar#:~:text=You%20can%20get%20the%20name,class%20if%20the%20url%20matches.&text=I%20had%20a%20simialr%20question,be%20populated%20by%20each%20page)
 - Instruction on adding the logo was provided by user Dragosct on [Github](https://github.com/creativetimofficial/material-kit/issues/107)
+- Instruction on adding login for unit testing was provided by user Dolphus33 on [Stack Overflow](https://stackoverflow.com/questions/36940384/how-do-i-setup-a-unit-test-user-for-django-app-the-unit-test-cant-login)
+- Instruction on superuser login for unit testing was provided by user Sam Dolan on [Stack Overflow](https://stackoverflow.com/questions/3495114/how-to-create-admin-user-in-django-tests-py)

 Thanks to:
 - Code Institute for providing the Gitpod template.